maskarade/gradle-android-ribbonizer-plugin/README.md

 buildSrc/ - A helper module to use this plugin in example modules
 ```

+You can test this project with `./gradlew check`.

 ## Author And License

 The MIT License (MIT)